mihaiionescu/osx-yosemite-setup-guide/ruby/README.md

 [Ruby Version Manager](https://rvm.io), is one of the most popular tools that allow you to install and manage multiple versions of Ruby and Ruby on Rails on the same computer.

-You can install both Ruby and Rails using a single command with RVM, but because it also installs all the documentation, it is advisable to disable it in the beginning.
+You can install RVM, Ruby and Rails using a single command, but because it also installs all the documentation, it is advisable to disable it in the beginning.
 Open **Terminal** and run:
 `echo "gem: --no-document" >> ~/.gemrc`

+Now you can proceed and install RVM and Ruby (check the [official documentation](https://rvm.io/rvm/install) for different options):

+`curl -sSL https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --rails`

+This will take some time to finish.
+After the installation is complete, check the RVM, Ruby and Rails versions using:

+`rvm -v` - you should get at least `1.26.1`.

+`ruby -v` - you should get `1.2.5`.

+`rails -v` - you should get `4.1.7`.

 ## Ruby